-- When scheduling the interviews with the Complainant and the Respondent, the investigator must: - Ensure appropriate time has passed between issuing the NOI and the scheduled interview. - This time is necessary for the Complainant and Respondent to prepare their statements, collect evidence supporting their statement, determine if they have witness, etc. - Ensure there is an advisor present - The Complainant and Respondent may choose any individual to be their advisor.
+- When scheduling the interviews with the reporting parties the investigator must: - Ensure appropriate time has passed between issuing the NOI and the scheduled interview. - This time is necessary for the reporting party to prepare their statements, collect evidence supporting their statement, determine if they have witness, etc. - Ensure there is an advisor present - The reporting parties may choose any individual to be their advisor.
 The only restriction is that the advisor must participate in the Live-Hearing. - The chosen advisor, may be, but not required to be, an attorney. - If an advisor is to be provided by CSN, then the advisor will not be an attorney.